A general guide on how you are protected from discrimination under the Equality Act and what your rights are.

 A local authority plans to cut its mental health care support services.
 This decision has to comply with the public sector duty.
 This means that the authority should:

-If it fails to do this then it may not have followed its public sector equality duty and people may make complaints, or take them to court.
+If it fails to do this then it may not have followed its public sector equality duty.
+People could make complaints, or take the local authority to court.

 If you think an organisation is not following its public sector equality duty then you should get legal advice as soon as possible.

-You can make a complaint using the complaints procedure of that organisation and you may also be able to challenge the decision or act of the organisation by taking a judicial review challenge.
+You can make a complaint using the complaints procedure of that organisation.
+You may also be able to challenge the decision or act of the organisation by taking a judicial review challenge.

 A judicial review is a legal challenge to the way a public authority has made a decision or has done or not done something lawfully.